top of page

 The number of entries per category is unlimited.

-No mount that has previously been in a MTA Competition can be entered in a MTA Competition again.
+No mount that has previously been in an MTA Competition can be entered in an MTA Competition again.

-Any mount entered in other competitions, aside from the MTA Competition, must be entered in the same division
+Aside from the MTA Competition, any mount entered in other competitions must be entered in the same division

 Collective Artist Division at the MTA Competition.
-A mount entered in Professional, Adult Novice, Youth Novice, or Commercial Division at another competition, may be entered into a higher division at the MTA Competition.)
+A mount entered in the Professional, Adult Novice, Youth Novice, or Commercial Division at another competition may be entered into a higher division at the MTA Competition.)

 are not included in the mount, and it is not in conjunction with another mount that is judge able.
 Example: Single

-wood duck head coming out of a hole in tree.
+wood duck head coming out of a hole in a tree.

 entry receives.
 Each judge will score each entry separately on an approved MTA score sheet.
 All scores will be

-Any conduct by the competitor that is deemed unsportsmanlike could result in disqualification and forfeiture of
+Any conduct by the competitor deemed unsportsmanlike could result in disqualification and forfeiture of

-the individual will be asked to leave without refund and will be barred from future competitions.
+the individual will be asked to leave without a refund and will be barred from future competitions.

 action taken by the MTA Board shall be publicly disclosed and fully explained to the competitor.